Lexie0822/binance-websocket-cpp/README.md

    - **Files Involved**:
      - `BinanceClient.cpp`, `EventLoop.cpp`, `RestApiHandler.cpp`, `WebSocketHandler.cpp`
    - **Current Implementation**:
-     - You are leveraging Boost.Asio (`io_context`) for handling asynchronous tasks, which is a suitable choice for non-blocking operations.
+     - leveraging Boost.Asio (`io_context`) for handling asynchronous tasks, which is a suitable choice for non-blocking operations.
 Additionally, there are custom event loop implementations to manage the flow of events effectively.
    - **Feedback**:
      - To further improve, you might consider using `boost::asio::strand` to better coordinate multiple event loops, reducing the risk of race conditions and ensuring smooth concurrency.